nficano/cisco-ip-phone-services-toolkit/README.rst

 Cisco IP Phone Services
 =======================

-A Python wrapper for streamlined development of Cisco IP Phone XML Services.
+A collection of tools and constructors for quickly generating and deploying Cisco IP phone directory services.

 Generating ``CiscoIPPhoneMenu``
 -------------------------------